 I had a friend in high school who was a genius with cars.
 His were fast, handled well, and sounded manly.

-Now, we drove together all the time and I knew what this meant.
-Still, these were the days before seat belts and a lurch is still a lurch no matter how prepared you are.
+Now, we drove together all the time and I knew about Richard Petty Lane Changes.
+Still, these were the days before seat belts, and a lurch is a lurch no matter how prepared you are.

-He yanked the wheel to the right and I sailed across the seat to the left, pinning my friend to the door.
+My friend yanked the wheel to the right and I sailed across the bench seat to the left, pinning my friend to the door and jamming my knee against the steering wheel.
 Which meant he couldn’t pull out of the Richard Petty Lane Change.
-Which meant we didn’t just change lanes, we crossed lanes and caught air by slamming up and over the curb.
+Which meant we didn’t just change lanes, we crossed all three lanes and caught air by slamming up and over the curb.

 Remember that saying, fool me once, shame on you, fool me twice, shame on me?
 A couple months later I was driving a pile of kids to an event.
-It was actually another friend’s car since I was the one with the license but he had a car.
-A fast car.
-That handled well.
-So well that I got caught up in the moment and shouted, “Hey, watch this!”
-As I jerked the wheel to the right, all the kids in the front seat came slamming to the left . . . which sent us off the road, through a drainage ditch, and up onto a berm separating the road from the swamp.
+It was a friend’s car (he had the car but I had the license), and it was fast.
+So fast I thought we’d have some fun swerving the rear wheels back and forth.
+“Hey, watch this!”
+I shouted, jerking the wheel to the right.
+Both front passengers came slamming against me, pinning me to the door . . . and sending us off the road, through a drainage gully, and up onto a berm separating the road from the bayou.
 It also separated the exhaust system from the bottom of the car.

-So what does this have to do with students?
-I talked with a guy earlier this week who threw together some ambitious discipleship plans for his group.
-He got approval and people heard what he said.
-They had fair warning, you might say.
-But as soon as he launched his plans they came unglued and cried, “You can’t do that!” and things screeched to a halt.
+What does this have to do with youthwork?
+Earlier this week I talked with a guy who thought up some ambitious discipleship plans for his group.
+He mentioned them briefly in a meeting and then flung them into action.
+His church had fair warning, you might say, but not really.
+As soon as he launched his plans everything came unglued and screeched to a halt.

 Sudden changes in direction don’t always come off well.
 As tough as it is to plan, pray, communicate, test, and roll something out, there’s wisdom in it.
 There will still be resistance, but scattered opposition is nothing like a pile of bodies flying across the seat.